-- The fact that there is no hard evidence at all is damaging for the proposal of paranormal activity.
-Not even a half credible footage or mumbling EVP-audio of some sort.
+- The fact that there is no hard evidence at all is damaging to the proposal of paranormal activity.
+Not even a half-credible footage or mumbling EVP-audio of some sort.

 Now, if we try to come up with motives for faking the videos or inventing the stories, there are mountains of those.